kipiberbatov/cairo-tutorial/README.md

 To clean object files, type `make clean`.

 To clean all build files but not the build directory and its subdirectories, type `make distclean`.

-To return to the original version of the repository, type `make uninitialize.
+To return to the original version of the repository, type `make uninitialize`.

-By default `make initialize` will create a __build__ directory called **build**.
+By default `make initialize` will create a build directory called **build**.
 If you want to call it differently, say **my-build**, then you type `make BUILD=my-build initialize`.
 In such a case you have to always type **BUILD=my-build** after **make**.